Plainspeak-Org/plainspeak/INSTALL.md

 If you see an error like "Model file not found", check that:

-1. The model file exists at the path specified in your config.toml
+1. The model file exists at the path specified in your `config.toml`
-2. The model path in config.toml is correct
+2. The model path in `config.toml` is correct
 3. You have read permissions for the model file

 ### GPU Acceleration

 To use GPU acceleration:

-1. Install the CUDA version of ctransformers:
+1. Install the CUDA version of `ctransformers`:
    ```bash
    pip install ctransformers[cuda]
    ```

-2. Update your config.toml to use GPU layers:
+2. Update your `config.toml` to use GPU layers:
    ```toml
    [llm]
    gpu_layers = 32  # Adjust based on your GPU memory